iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> GREAT APP TO DOWNLOAD 👍🏻👍🏻😷<br> :date: __2020-11-23 03:33:46__

+> I'm doing fine, I get check every 30 days at my doctors office.
+N so far I've been negative.
+Thank God, I feel for the ones that get it.
+But most that do get it they don't wear mask n do stay far enough apart.
+If everyone would just listen to the CD, or governor or doctors we could be alot lower in the spread.
+So I pray I don't ever get it.
+N I'm so stay back from everything good luck n thank you for ure assistance of how to deal with the problem.
+Mr. Gooding, my God be with all of us but more w<br> :date: __2020-11-19 18:33:47__

+> Privacy SUPERB<br> :date: __2020-11-19 03:56:19__

+> Very well.<br> :date: __2020-11-18 22:03:57__

 > New to it but could be a life savior!<br> :date: __2020-11-15 21:27:57__

 > Great app.
 It's private and low impact to my phone.
 The one downside is it relies and others installing and using it.
 It does provide some good statistical and links to general information<br> :date: __2020-11-15 14:17:04__